Advanced Hepatobiliary & Liver Surgery Care

 Evaluation and Surgical Planning

-Successful hepatobiliary surgery begins with detailed clinical evaluation and advanced diagnostic imaging.
-Accurate assessment helps determine the location and extent of disease while ensuring that sufficient healthy liver tissue can be preserved.
+Successful hepatobiliary surgery begins with detailed clinical evaluation and advanced diagnostic imaging to determine the extent and complexity of disease.

 Advanced Imaging

-CT scans, MRI, and specialized liver imaging techniques help evaluate tumors, bile duct abnormalities, and vascular anatomy.
+CT scans, MRI, and specialized liver imaging techniques help evaluate tumors, bile duct abnormalities, and vascular anatomy for precise surgical planning.

 Multidisciplinary Tumor Board